NBCLab/nimare-paper/content/annotation.md

 NiMARE users may download abstracts from PubMed as long as study identifiers in the `Dataset` correspond to PubMed IDs (as in Neurosynth and NeuroQuery).
 Abstracts are much more easily accessible than full article text, so most annotation methods in NiMARE rely on them.

-Below, we use the function {py:func}`nimare.extract.download_abstract` to download abstracts for the Neurosynth `Dataset`.
+Below, we use the function {py:func}`nimare.extract.download_abstracts` to download abstracts for the Neurosynth `Dataset`.
 This will attempt to extract metadata about each study in the `Dataset` from PubMed, and then add the abstract available on Pubmed to the `Dataset`'s `texts` attribute, under a new column names "abstract".

 ```{code-cell} ipython3